forrtproject/forrtproject.github.io/content/educators-corner/004-Teaching-why-how-replication/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Teaching the why and how of replication studies"
-subtitle: "Beneficial consequences for student's engagement, satisfaction and feeling seen"
+subtitle: ""
-summary: "Patrick S. Forscher  xxx xxx xxxxx  xxx xxx  xxxx xxxx xxxxx."
+summary: "Patrick S. Forscher  walks us through his workshop on how and hy to conduct replication studies.
+He shares all his materials so you can become learn and teach these concepts."
 authors: ['Patrick Forscher']
 tags: []
 categories: []